 Mini Pancake Skewers are a mash up of finger-friendly foods, so they are easy for kids to feed themselves.
 The mini pancakes themselves are firm enough to pick up and soft enough to bite into easily.
 The fruits on the skewers are all bite-sized and soft too.
 If you have kids of your own, you can always swap the berries and banana out for fruits that you know will be welcomed.

 The skewers are colorful and eye-catching once assembled too.
-The little one couldn’t stop pointing at them and saying “pwease”.
-Since kids can be brutally critical of food (kids reviewing fine restaurants are one of the cutest things to read), it was a satisfying moment when the toddler loved the brunch that I prepared and asked for more!
+The little one couldn't stop pointing at them and saying "pwease".
+Since kids can be brutally critical of food, it was a satisfying moment when the toddler loved the brunch that I prepared and asked for more!

 The mini pancakes themselves can also be made with a mix of whole grain flours to make them healthy.
 Mini pancakes are a lot more forgiving than regular pancakes to make.
 You only have a bite size portion of the pancake, so unlike regular sized pancakes, you don't have to worry about the middle of the pancakes raising properly.
 Mini pancakes also cook a lot faster than large pancakes, so there's little risk of the inside of the pancakes remaining uncooked while the outside of the pancakes burn.
 As such, you can easily mix and match whole wheat flour, spelt flour, and all-purpose flour when making these pancakes, depending on your preference.